namansharma10/simon-say-game/README.md

 # simon-say-game
-this is a game called simon say.
+this is a game called simon say!